Fishing Piers In St Augustine Florida

 • Do I need a fishing license to fish from a pier in Florida?

 • In Florida, you generally need a fishing license to fish in saltwater.
-However, some piers have a blanket license that covers everyone fishing on the pier.
+Still, some piers have a blanket license that covers everyone fishing on the pier.
 Check with the pier operator to confirm.

 • What kind of fish can I catch from piers in St. Augustine?